MoonWalker440/Music-Megathread/README.md

 - [Musconv](http://musconv.com) - A fast and easy way to transfer & sync your music library.

 - [Dappled](https://github.com/taciturnaxolotl/dappled) - Spotify to Apple Music converter.

+- [spotify_to_tidal](https://github.com/spotify2tidal/spotify_to_tidal) - A command line tool for importing your Spotify playlists into Tidal, particularly suited for periodic synchronisation of very large collections.

 ### ▷ Telegram Bots 🤖